Today's Best Tech Deals

 Shimmer and moiré are noticeable, too, but not overwhelmingly so; and in general, most material and movies are shown to good advantage on the M-Series.
 It’s not a great image, but it’s nice for the price.

 Testing the DLNA/mass-media playback app revealed one Vizio foible I’d forgotten.
 It doesn’t read exFAT media, only NTFS.
 Beyond that, Vizio has vastly improved the app over the last couple of years.
-The interface is still primitive (i.e., DOS-like), but it played all my test video with nary a hiccup.
+The interface is still primitive (i.e., DOS-like), but it played all my test videos with nary a hiccup.
 That’s something Sony’s A90J failed to do in long-term testing.

 Having just reviewed the Vizio V5-Series, I can unequivocally recommend that you buy the M-Series instead.
 Not only is the color much better, but the screen uniformity is vastly superior.
 Where the V-Series had clouding issues and very narrow off-axis viewing angles, the M-Series had almost no clouding and a decently wide optimal viewing angle.